Data Strategy for Startups

 Use the right tools.
 There are many different tools available for collecting and analyzing data.
 But not all tools are created equal.
 Make sure you use the right tools for your data strategy.

-Keep it organized.
+Keep your data organized.
 Data can be overwhelming.
 That's why it's important to keep it organized.
 Create a system for storing and organizing your data.
 This will make it easier to find and use the data when you need it.

 Analyze your data.
 Collecting data is only half the battle.
 The other half is analyzing the data.
 This step will help you make sense of all the data you've collected and identify trends and patterns.